 The simplest way to incorporate your dog into your fitness regime is through walking.
-The American Heart Association recommends 150 minutes of walking a week for general human health — a simple goal to set for your dog walks.
+The American Heart Association recommends 150 minutes of aerobic activity of moderate-intensity activity, such as walking, for general human health — a simple goal to set for your dog walks.
 AKC makes it even easier, and more fun, through the AKC FIT DOG program.
 Participants in FIT DOG commit to walking their dog for at least 150 minutes a week.

-The benefits of regular walking are already well-known, including improved muscular strength, circulation, memory, and sleep, as well as increased energy and reduced stress.
+The benefits of regular walking include improved muscular strength, circulation, memory, and sleep, as well as increased energy and reduced stress.
 Some FIT DOG devotees say they’ve also lost weight, while others note that they’re experiencing less depression since starting the program.
-There are social benefits too, with 350 FIT DOG clubs now meeting regularly to walk with dogs.
+There are social benefits, too, with 350 FIT DOG clubs now meeting regularly to walk with dogs.